reeseovine/reeseovine/README.md

 ---

-#### i’m currently learning Rust.
-Rust looks like a great language and i love the package ecosystem, and i am enjoying the learning experience so far! right now i'm reading through [the official book](https://doc.rust-lang.org/stable/book/) based on a suggestion by a friend. i hope to be welcomed as a fellow rustacean soon!

 #### i’m looking for help with funding.
-i have a [ko-fi](https://ko-fi.com/reeseovine) where you can make a one-time donation, or you can make a monthly donation on [my Sponsors page](https://github.com/sponsors/katacarbix).
+you can make a one-time donation by [buying me a coffee](https://buymeacoffee.com/reeseovine), or you can make a monthly donation on [my Sponsors page](https://github.com/sponsors/katacarbix).

 ---